 This page/post may contain affiliate links.
 As an Amazon Associate, as well as an affiliate of other programs, this means if you purchase something using these links, I will receive a commission on qualifying purchases at no cost to you!
 For more detailed information, please visit our Affiliate Disclaimer page

 Who Was Manasseh in the Bible?

 Manasseh was the older son of Joseph and Asenath, daughter of Potiphera (priest of the sun god Re of Heliopolis).

 Joseph called the name of the firstborn Manasseh.
 “For,” he said, “God has made me forget all my hardship and all my father’s house.” – Genesis 41:51 (ESV)

 Manasseh is the ancestor of the Tribe of Manasseh.
-The tribe grows much larger between the Exodus and Entering the Promised Land.
-So large, in fact, that Moses ends up dividing the tribe into two half tribes.
+The tribe grows much more significant between the Exodus and Entering the Promised Land.
+So large that Moses ends up dividing the tribe into two half-tribes.

 The members of the Tribe of Manasseh are called Manassites.

 Revelation 7:4–8 mentions that an angel of God will seal people from the 12 tribes of Israel.
 Godly descendants of Manasseh will be a part of the 144-thousand Israelite evangelists for Christ during The Great Tribulation.